About admission appeals

 Whatever your reason for appealing, you should provide in advance as much information in support of your appeal as you can.
 This might include personal circumstances, such as medical advice.
 Where this is relevant, it is helpful to provide copies of doctor’s notes.

-Please note that the late introduction of evidence on the day may not be considered by the panel.
+Please note that the late introduction of evidence may not be considered by the panel.